geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ## Including the printing module in MapStore

-Because MapStore doesn't include the printing module by default, to use it you need to build rom the source a `MapStore.war` that includes it or add the missing files to an existing MapStore deployed.
+Because MapStore doesn't include the printing module by default, to use it you need to build from the source a `MapStore.war` that includes it or add the missing files to an existing MapStore deployed.

 ### Building from the Source